gt3/eslintrc/README.md

   `git clone --recursive <project url>`

-* To update outdated submodules use:
+* To fetch lastest changes from upstream, and merge:

-  `git submodule update --init`
+  `git submodule update --remote --merge
-  - for the first time, or -
-  `git submodule update`

 Note: Eslint rules used in _.eslintrc.json_ may seem too forgiving.
 Perhaps another _.eslintrc-strict_ needs to be added?